NATO makes plans to back Turkey over Syria spillover

 "We are living in constant fear.
 The mortar sounds have really picked up since this morning.
 The children are really frightened," said Hali Nacioglu, 43, a farmer from the village of Yolazikoy near Hacipasa.

 Unlike the flat terrain around Akcakale, the border area in Hatay is marked by rolling hills with heavy vegetation.
-Syrian towns and villages, including Azmarin, are clearly visible just a few kilometres away.
+Syrian towns and villages, including Azmarin, are clearly visible just a few kilometers away.

 "It's only right that Turkey should respond if it gets fired on but we really don't want war to break out.
 We want this to finish as soon as possible," said Abidin Tunc, 49, a tobacco farmer also from Yolazikoy.